antoninkriz/CTU-TimeTableGenerator/README.md

 Place file `rozvrh.json` into same folder where's the script and run it.
 It's slow for bigger input.
 Very slow - around 90 minutes minutes with complete data.
 Be aware.

 ### C++
-Compile with `g++ -O3 main.cpp` and pipe the input file to stdin of the program using `cat rozvrh.json | ./a,out`.
+Compile with `g++ -O3 --std=c++17 main.cpp` and pipe the input file to stdin of the program using `cat rozvrh.json | ./a.out`.
 This one is actually fast, using the same algorithm.

+## Warning

+Keep your eye on your RAM while this code runs.
+This is NP-hard problem and can take ~~shitlaod~~ a lot of RAM to complete.
+A lot means even 10 GB.
+Take that in mind.

 ## I am very generous and I want to help
 Don't be afraid to create an issue or a pull request!